Winston-Lu/ESP8266-LED-Shelf/README.md

 * Expandable to larger shelf sizes
   * (Untested) The Arduino code is much more modular than the web page.
 Setting sizes in `Config.h` should work, but the webpage support for solid spotlights is not.
 The Arduino code should still work fine, but I don't have the resources to test this.

 This should work if you decide to not add spotlight LED's.
-I kept the more common configuration changes such as lighting effects easily accessable from the web-server, while less common configurations such as changing UTF offset for daylight savings or timezones as a webserver command.
+I kept the more common configuration changes such as lighting effects easily accessable from the web-server, while less common configurations such as changing UTF offset for daylight savings for timezones or setting FPS as a webserver command.
 Other typically non-changing variables such as the # of LEDS, display width/height, and others are coded in `Config.h`.
 The configurations are persistent on restart, so all effects will be saved on a power loss or restart.

 ## Configuration

 ## Setting to 24hr layout (Optional)
 To switch to 24hr mode, you need to change a line in `./data/script.js` website file and on the first line, change it to `const enable24HR = true;`.
 This will allow for an extra column of spotlights if you added them.
 If you have a setup with a setup larger than >2x7, then you will need to code in the spotlight modification yourself.
-I didn't make this as modualr as I would have liked as I wanted to avoid using frameworks like AngularJS ng-repeat since I'm not the best front-end designer.
+I didn't make this as modular as I would have liked as I wanted to avoid using frameworks like AngularJS ng-repeat since I'm not the best front-end designer.

 In the C++ code, comment out \_12_HR_CLOCK and uncomment \_24_HR_CLOCK in `Config.h`.
 Width and Height should automatically reconfigure to support this.
 If you wired everything exactly as I did (see image below), you don't need to make any more configuration changes in the C++ code.
 Otherwise, follow the steps below.

 Last thing you may need do is to go into `Config.h` and modify the segmentWiringOrder, spotlightWiringOrder, h_ten[], h_one[], m_ten[], and m_one[].
 The first array tells the program how you wired the clock, so each number in the array is the lighting index that segment covers.
 The numbers in those last 4 arrays should be the lighting (not wiring) index.
+The image below is the wiring order that is coded into the program right now.
+However, if your wiring order is not the same, you have to reference in what order your segments are wired.
+See the code in `Config.h` to learn in what order to put it in.

 ![Wiring](https://user-images.githubusercontent.com/33874247/117093218-4ef96480-ad2e-11eb-81ca-bb69942681c6.png)